 Get a cat

 Cats are an awesome rat and mouse deterrent!
 Not only will their scent warn rodents away from your property, but those who are still brave enough to enter will also be chased away by your cat.

 Set up a nice, comfortable place for your cat to rest in your yard.
 If your cat is ever-present in your yard, it will act as an almighty deterrent for rats and other rodents in general.

 Cut down hiding places

 Your yard will no doubt be covered with plants, and bushes.
-They key thing is to make your yard more open and more inconvenient for a Rat to travel in.
+The key thing is to make your yard more open and more inconvenient for a rat to travel in.

 While you are checking your yard for shrubbery to cut down, take a look at

 Get an electronic rat deterrent